 What You Need to Know About Your Voice

-- Your voice is created by the vibration of your vocal folds (a.k.a. vocal chords).
+- Your voice is created by the vibration of your vocal folds (a.k.a. vocal cords).

 - These are two bands of smooth muscle tissue that are attached to muscles in your larynx (a.k.a. voice box) which is located at the base of your tongue.

-- Your vocal folds, your tongue and the surrounding muscles in your neck and face are like any other muscles in your body and need to be warmed up before use to avoid causing damage or pain.
+- Your vocal folds, your tongue, and the surrounding muscles in your neck and face are like any other muscles in your body and need to be warmed up before use to avoid causing damage or pain — especially if you’re going to spend a whole day teaching.

 10 Ways to Take Care of Your Voice